 Students who wish to participate and compete in intercollegiate athletics must be enrolled for at least 12 credits during the semester of intercollegiate athletic participation.
 Student athletes must meet all eligibility standards and transfer requirements specified by NCAA.
-Student athletes must meet all eligibility standards and transfer requirement standards specified by the NCAA.
 The institutional session and CUM GIA for Academic good standing take president.
 Other requirements are as follows by NCAA.